brygallo/QRCodeGenerator/README.md

 ## **🚀 Features**

 ✅ Real-time QR code generation.
 ✅ Customizable QR code colors and background.
+✅ Reset colors to default with one click.
 ✅ Option for a **transparent background**.
 ✅ Download as **PNG** (with or without background).
 ✅ Download as **PDF** (centered and optimized).
 ✅ **Responsive design** with **Material UI**.